Morana (goddess): Traditions related to Morana and the copse in Silesia

 The date when the customs of drowning Morana and carrying the copse originated in Silesia is unknown.
-Although the Catholic Church considered these to be pagan traditions, and persecuted them accordingly, the custom nevertheless survived in Silesia even at times when it had been almost extinct in other regions of Poland.
+Although the Catholic Church considered these to be pre christian traditions, and persecuted them accordingly, the custom nevertheless survived in Silesia even at times when it had been almost extinct in other regions of Poland.
 Researchers point out that traditionally only women and girls would walk with a hand-made Morana; only later was the custom taken over by young adults and children.
 In some regions – such as around Gliwice and Racibórz – local girls were followed by boys carrying Marzanna's male equivalent – Marzaniok.
 The effigies were carried around the village.
 Songs, often improvised, were sung in front of each house, especially if a girl lived in it.
 Hosts would reward the singers with money or eggs.
 Afterwards, the singing procession left the village and went to a nearby body of water – a stream, pond, lake or even a puddle.
 If there was no lake or pond nearby, the effigy was burned; its clothes had been ripped off or it had been pelted with snow or mud.

 The procession would usually return carrying a copse – a small spruce or pine tree adorned with eggs and ribbons.
 Nicknamed latko (summer), the copse symbolised the spring and blooming nature.
 The procession carried it into the village, accompanied by songs and best wishes.